-The written grievance shall be filed with the appropriate Department Director, or with the Human Resources Director, within thirty (30) calendar days following the date of the supervisor's response to the informal meeting.
-The Union, Department Director, or the Human Resources Director may request a meeting at this step.
+The written grievance shall be filed with the appropriate Department Director, or with the Human Resources Manager or Director, within fourteen (14) calendar days following the date of the supervisor's response to the informal meeting.
+The Union, Department Director, or the Human Resources Manager or Director may request a meeting at this step.

-The Department Director or the Director of Human Resources shall respond, in writing, to the written grievance within ten (10) calendar days of receipt of the written grievance or within ten (10) calendar days of the date the requested meeting occurs.
+The Department Director or the Human Resources Manager or Director shall respond, in writing, to the written grievance within fourteen (14) calendar days of receipt of the written grievance or within fourteen (14) calendar days of the date the requested meeting occurs.